-Philippines top cop: We'll find other sellers if US won't give us guns
+Philippines' Duterte: We'll turn to Russia if US won't sell us guns

 The war on drugs

-Philippines President Rodrigo Duterte was elected after pledging to wage an all-out war on drugs.
+Duterte was elected after pledging to wage an all-out war on drugs.

 Since he's taken office, the country has seen a sharp rise in violence and extrajudicial killings.